Compliance and Regulation Law bilingual Dictionnary

 There is therefore a technical question of "jurisdictional competence".
 The texts have provided for this, but Law is clumsy because it was designed for a world still anchored in the ground: the GDPR of 2016 therefore organizes cooperation between national regulatory authorities through a "one-stop-shop", forcing the authorities to relinquish jurisdiction so that the case is only handled by the "lead" National Authority.
 This avoids splintering and contradiction.
 But before the adoption of the GDPR, the Belgian data protection regulator had opened a procedure against Facebook concerning cookies.
 The "one-stop-shop" mechanism, introduced in 2016, is therefore only mentioned before the Brussels Court of Appeal, which is asked to relinquish jurisdiction in favor of the Irish Regulatory Authority, since the company has in Europe its head office in this country.
 The Court of Appeal referred to the CJEU for a preliminary ruling.

-By its judgment of June 15, 2021 (➡️📝CJUE, Facebook, June 15, 2021), it follows the conclusions of its Advocate General and maintains the jurisdiction of the National Regulator because, even after the GDPR, the case still undergoes national treatment.
-Let us retain the reason.
-The Court notes that the "one-stop-shop" rule is not absolute and that the national regulatory authority can maintain its jurisdiction, in particular if cooperation between national authorities is difficult.
+By its judgment of June 15, 2021 (➡️📝CJUE, Facebook, June 15, 2021), it follows the conclusions of its Advocate General and maintains the jurisdiction of the Belgian National Regulator because, even after the GDPR, the case still undergoes national treatment.
+In this decision, the most important is its reasoning and the principle adopted.
+The Court notes that the "one-stop-shop" rule is not absolute and that the national regulatory authority has the power to maintain its jurisdiction, in particular if cooperation between national authorities is difficult.

 So that's what we should be inspired by.